mathworks/toolboxdesign/README.md

 To make it easier to follow, we’ve created a fictitious toolbox for doing basic arithmetic: The Arithmetic Toolbox on [GitHub](https://github.com/mathworks/arithmetic).
 We’ll use this throughout to show how to apply these design principles.
 If you'd like to explore a complete toolbox that uses this structure, visit the [Climate Data Store Toolbox](https://github.com/mathworks/climatedatastore).

-## TLDR: File and Folder Structure
+## File and Folder Structure Summary
 Organize files using the following structure.
 Names in <> are placeholders for your toolbox.
 All other names are exactly as they should appear.

 ``` text